algobulls/algobulls_help_site/docs/member/marketplace.md

 ### The RHS of the Expanded View for a Strategy Card
 ---

-The Right Hand Side of the expanded view has 2 tabs:
+The Right-hand Side of the expanded view has 2 tabs:

  * `Strategy Algorithm` - Gives an overview of functioning of the strategy.
 You will find key parameters and entire logic of how the strategy is designed and works.
  * `Backtesting Report` - Backtesting is very crucial before making trading any strategy live.
-You get entire trade summary of how the strategy has performed over backtesting period along with various key data points such as Net P/L (Rs & %), No of profitable trades, Hit Ratio, etc.
+You get the entire trade summary of how the strategy has performed over backtesting period along with various key data points such as Net P/L (Rs & %), No of profitable trades, Hit Ratio, etc.

 #### Strategy Algorithm
 ---